tomerbod/survey-assignment/README.md

 # survey-assignment

-# add the live server extension in the extensions section of your IDE
+1.add the live server extension in the extensions section of your IDE

-# exit the IDE and open it again
+2.exit the IDE and open it again

-# open the project in the IDE
+3.open the project in the IDE

-# righ click index.html and choose "open with live server"
+4.righ click index.html and choose "open with live server"